open-sauced/docs/docs/welcome/key-metrics-guide.md

 This helps you evaluate how secure a repository is and how attentive maintainers are to compliance issues.
 It's also a good metric to evaluate whether or not a repo is secure.
 Users can see the security scores of all their dependencies.

+Additionally, you can create [SBOMs (Software Bill of Materials)](../../../features/repo-pages/#create-a-workspace-from-sbom) for projects you use or want to contribute to.
+This contains a list of all the parts used to build a software including dependencies and libraries.
+You can read more about [SBOM here](https://opensauced.pizza/blog/security-and-SBOMs).

 You can read more about [what it is and why it is important](https://opensauced.pizza/blog/introducing-openssf-scorecard-for-opensauced).

 ## Lottery Factor